globalcitizen/svglover/README.md

 ## Status

-The library is not yet functional.
+The library is currently functional only for polygons.

 ## Usage